sizzlebop/bibble/README.md

 - ✅ Git Bash
 - ✅ Most Unix terminals

+#### System Prompt Visibility

+**Problem**: Tools not appearing in the system prompt or model not recognizing available tools.

+**Solution**:
+1. Ensure you're using Bibble v1.4.0+ which fixes the tool visibility issue
+2. Check that all MCP servers are properly connected with `bibble diagnose`
+3. View the full system prompt with `bibble system-prompt` to confirm tools are listed
+4. If tools are missing, try restarting Bibble or reconnecting to MCP servers

 #### Node.js Installation Issues

 **Problem**: Bibble can't find Node.js, npm, or npx.